 Based on a commitment to equity that includes investing where the needs are greatest, in alignment with the Equity and Social Justice Strategic Plan, the workgroup recommends funding priority be given to providers that do not have access to many other sources of public funding for facilities including child care centers, family child care homes, and ESIT providers.
 The workgroup further recommends that entities building a facility on behalf of these child care providers also receive priority consideration.
 These entities include developers of affordable housing and community facilities, non-profit property managers, and community and technical colleges.
 The workgroup recommends prioritizing these entities over organizations and groups such as universities and school districts, which often have access to other sources of public funding for facilities.

 The ELF workgroup recommends funding projects that serve areas of King County where children are eligible for ECEAP, Head Start, and Working Connections Child Care but cannot be served given a lack of local capacity.
-PSTAA’s ELF funding category prioritizes investments that increase the number of high quality early learning slots in geographic areas considered extreme child care access deserts, as defined in the section describing challenges in access to early learning services.
+PSTAA’s ELF funding category prioritizes investments that increase the number of high quality early learning slots in geographic areas considered child care access deserts or other types of areas with statistically significant gaps in access to high quality early learning services, as defined in the section describing challenges in access to early learning services.
 The emphasis on expanding access to high quality programs that prepare young children for entry into kindergarten is key to improving educational outcomes for the PSTAA prioritized populations.

 Through the ELF funding category, DCHS will seek to align PSTAA investments to serve the residents of Sound Transit District Subareas, consistent with Motions 15029 and 15492.
 As such, the ELF workgroup recommends funding projects located near transit or workplace hubs in King County that serve low-income, working families, to the extent practicable.

-As implementation for the ELF funding category begins, the ELF workgroup recommends that CYYAD gather and review updated data on extreme access deserts in King County, as previous findings may be outdated due to rapid changes in the early learning landscape caused by the 2020 COVID-19 outbreak.
+As implementation for the ELF funding category begins, the ELF workgroup recommends that CYYAD gather and review updated data on access deserts in King County, as previous findings may be outdated due to rapid changes in the early learning landscape caused by the 2020 COVID-19 outbreak.
+This work should also include identification of other areas where there are statistically significant gaps in access to high quality early learning facilities.

 Predevelopment Support and Technical Assistance